Prashant-ranjan-singh-123/Online_quiz_game_in_python/README.md

 requirements are :-
   1) pip install pillow.
+  2) pip install requests
-  2) Reading/Writing Access to program.
+  3) Reading/Writing Access to program.
-  3) All the required files.
+  4) All the required files.
-  4) Python 3.10 (Designed in Python 3.10)
+  5) Python 3.10 (Designed in Python 3.10)

 Concepts used are :-